-Accommodation Administration Guidelines 4s Word Prediction External Device on the ELA/Literacy Assessment Before Testing: (SR/PNP Reference BX) Note: If a student is using an allowable 3rd party external Assistive Technology that provides Word Prediction functionality that will interact with TestNav, the student must also be registered for Assistive Technology Non Screen-reader to allow the assistive technology to work. • Assistive technology should be tested during an Infrastructure Trial.
+Accommodation Administration Guidelines 4s Word Prediction External Device on the ELA/Literacy Assessment Before Testing: (SR/PNP Reference CA) Note: If a student is using an allowable 3rd party external Assistive Technology that provides Word Prediction functionality that will interact with TestNav, the student must also be registered for Assistive Technology Non Screen-reader to allow the assistive technology to work.
+Assistive technology should be tested during an Infrastructure Trial.
 If during the Infrastructure Trial the specific device will not interact with TestNav, a secondary testing device to run the external device software will be needed.
-Some external word prediction software will not interact with TestNav, and users should set up a separate, adjacent testing station; the student will use two testing stations, one device with the test and one device with the familiar software. • Reference the Assistive Technology Guidelines available at the following link in the Technology Guidelines drop-down menu: https://parcc.pearson.com/technology-setup/ .
+Some external word prediction software will not interact with TestNav, and users should set up a separate, adjacent testing station; the student will use two testing stations, one device with the familiar software.
+Reference the Assistive Technology Guidelines available at il.mypearsonsupport.com.
 During Testing: The student uses an external word prediction device that provides a bank of frequently- or recently-used words on-screen after the student enters the first few letters of a word.
 The student must be familiar with the use of the external device prior to assessment administration.
 The device may not connect to the internet or save information.
-After Testing: Student responses generated using the External Word Prediction Device software must be transcribed verbatim by a Test Administrator into TestNav.
+Student responses generated using the External Word Prediction Device software must be transcribed verbatim by a Test Administrator into TestNav.
 Only transcribed responses submitted in TestNav will be scored.
 Note: If the student is writing his/her responses directly into TestNav through the external software for word prediction, then transcribing is not necessary.
 Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses.
 Test Administrators are responsible for collecting all nonscorable student work created using external word prediction device software.
 Test-related content must be deleted from all devices.
 Nonscorable student work must be securely shredded.
 Important Guidelines for identifying students to receive this accommodation: IEP teams and 504 Plan Coordinators should carefully review the following guidelines before identifying a student to receive this accommodation.
 In making decisions whether to provide the student with this accommodation, IEP teams and 504 Plan Coordinators are instructed to consider whether the student has: